 Crazy-high gas prices are causing many of us to adjust our monthly spending plans.
-Minimizing trips, avoiding rush hour traffic, and driving your most fuel-efficient vehicle are a good start.
+Minimizing trips, avoiding rush hour traffic, and driving your most fuel-efficient vehicle is a good start.
 In addition, your credit card can help you save money on gas.

 Terms apply to American Express benefits and offers.
 Enrollment may be required for select American Express benefits and offers.
 Visit americanexpress.com to learn more.

 Cash back credit cards can offer a percent back on gas station purchases.
 Percentage-based discounts can be more valuable than a fixed discount or earning points.

 Some of the best offers are the following to help save money on gas.

 The Chase Freedom Flex℠ and Chase Freedom Unlimited® cards earn cash back on popular purchases.
 Both cards have a $0 annual fee and can help you get the most out of your spending.

 The Chase Freedom Unlimited earns 5% cash back on Chase travel purchased through Ultimate Rewards®, 3% cash back on drugstore purchases and dining at restaurants, including takeout and eligible delivery service, and unlimited 1.5% cash back on all other purchases, including gas.

 However, new Chase Freedom Unlimited cardholders can earn an additional 1.5% cash back on everything they buy (on up to $20,000 spent in the first year) – worth up to $300 cash back!